Mabel8686/RustPlugins/README.md

   "Joining": "{0} players joining",
   "Queued": "{0} players queued",
-  "WelcomeMessage": "Welcome to the server {0}!", "CooldownMessage": "You must wait {0} seconds before using this command again."
+  "WelcomeMessage": "Welcome to the server {0}!", "CooldownMessage": "You must wait {0} seconds before using this command again.", "WipeMessage": "Next wipe in: {0}"
 }
 ```